svaksha/Julia.jl/API.md

 Wrappers's and programming API for other languages and general backend server purposes.

 ## C
-+ [GetC.jl](https://github.com/rennis250/GetC.jl) :: package is a minimal implementation of Jasper's Julia FFI.
++ [GetC.jl](https://github.com/rennis250/GetC.jl) :: This package is a minimal implementation of Jasper's Julia FFI.
 It will load the ccall function/type signatures specificed by Jasper's FFI.
 + [julia-ffi](https://github.com/o-jasper/julia-ffi) :: Julia ffi and C header parser, for autoFFIing and generating FFI libraries from it.

 ###### Resources